 US Justice Department launches antitrust review of big tech firms

-WASHINGTON: The U.S. Justice Department said on Tuesday it was opening an investigation of major digital tech firms on whether they engage in anticompetitive practices.
+WASHINGTON: The US Justice Department said on Tuesday (Jul 23) it was opening an investigation of major digital tech firms on whether they engage in anticompetitive practices.

 The review will look into "whether and how market-leading online platforms have achieved market power and are engaging in practices that have reduced competition, stifled innovation, or otherwise harmed consumers," the Justice Department said in a statement.